drumer2142/openScan/README.md

 ### Introduction

-openScan is a terminal based tool for scanning networks released under the MIT License.
+openScan is a terminal based tool for network scanning released under the MIT License.

 ### Usage